 Since its inception, members of the American Downtown Revitalization Review’s (ADRR) Board have engaged in a near-continuous e-mail dialogue about a wide range of issues, trends and opportunities that do not, in our opinions, always receive the attention they need and deserve in other media outlets and industry publications.
 The vitality of these conversations is evident in the number who join and/or read these back-and-forths more than two years after the ADRR’s launch; indeed, over time, non-Board members have added to the ferment with their own observations and insights.

-This topic in Downtown Economics summarizes key points or “takeaways” from the recent webinar titled Shaping Downtown after COVID 19.
+June 2021 — This topic in Downtown Economics summarizes key points or “takeaways” from the recent webinar titled Shaping Downtown after COVID 19.
 The well-attended webinar highlighted examples of successful initiatives in four cities: Ithaca, New York, and Appleton, Eau Claire, and La Crosse Wisconsin.
 The following takeaways are presented without significant editing.
-You may watch the entire […]
+You may […]

-Small towns and rural communities across Wisconsin have markedly different experiences when it comes to their downtowns and main streets.
-Over the last decade, some Wisconsin communities have seen their downtown district become a lifeline to a rural renewal, while others have experienced decline defined by an exodus of businesses and disinvestment from the core […]
+January 2021 — Small towns and rural communities across Wisconsin have markedly different experiences when it comes to their downtowns and main streets.
+Over the last decade, some Wisconsin communities have seen their downtown district become a lifeline to a rural renewal, while others have experienced decline defined by an exodus of businesses and disinvestment […]

-An Innovative Response to COVID-19 If we have gained anything from the pandemic, one of the most important and hopefully long-lasting is the successful collaboration of public and private sectors.
-Place makers, community organizers, and city officials have all had to become more creative and think further outside the box than we are usually called […]
+An Innovative Response to COVID-19 October 2020 — If we have gained anything from the pandemic, one of the most important and hopefully long-lasting is the successful collaboration of public and private sectors.
+Place makers, community organizers, and city officials have all had to become more creative and think further outside the box than we […]

 Restaurants have become a key element in the business mix of downtowns throughout Wisconsin and the U.S. Their growth has helped reestablish downtown as the central social district of our communities and they have been a major employer and a visible example of entrepreneurship at work.

-(Image Source: Jakob Braun / Unsplash) In May 2016 when Travis Gaarder purchased the downtown property at 111 4th Street North, he began his plan for improvements.
+(Image Source: Jakob Braun / Unsplash) April 2020 — In May 2016 when Travis Gaarder purchased the downtown property at 111 4th Street North, he began his plan for improvements.
 The two-story building was only assessed at $45,300 and both floors were vacant.
-The last known tenant on the first floor was in the 1980s and it is […]
+The last known tenant on the first floor was in the 1980s […]

 The US is significantly oversupplied with retail space.
 We have as much as 10-times the square feet per person as Germany.
 This has contributed to as many as 10,000 store closures this year.
 Smaller community malls have been hurt the most.
 Those that remain open typically operate at a vacancy rate of 10% or more. […]

-(Image Source: Frank Busch / Unsplash) Walkability is a measure of how friendly an area is for walking.
+(Image Source: Frank Busch / Unsplash) July 2019 — Walkability is a measure of how friendly an area is for walking.
 Factors influencing walkability include the presence or absence and quality of footpaths, sidewalks, or other pedestrian rights-of-way, traffic and road conditions, land use patterns, building accessibility, distance, and safety.
-The friendlier a place, the more people will […]
+The friendlier a place, the […]

-(Image Source: Claudio Schwarz / Unsplash) The three largest dollar store chains, Dollar General, Family Dollar, and Dollar Tree, have found ways to stay relevant in the changing, post-Great Recession.
-As the popularity of online shopping is increasing, some large retailers, like Sears and JC Penney, have closed many of their stores.
-Meanwhile, dollar store […]
+(Image Source: Claudio Schwarz / Unsplash) December 2018 — The three largest dollar store chains, Dollar General, Family Dollar, and Dollar Tree, have found ways to stay relevant in the changing, post-Great Recession.
+As the popularity of online shopping is increasing, some large retailers, like Sears and JC Penney, have closed many of their stores. […]